 Welcome to Our School

-The Dartford Bridge School opened 9th September 2009 (09.09.09!).
+The Dartford Bridge Community Primary School (DBCPS) opened on the 9th September 2009 (09.09.09!).
 On that day we began with thirty-nine children, three teachers, three teaching assistants, a nursery nurse and admin staff.
-Three years later and we now have 220 children across all year groups, a nursery of 52 children and many more teachers and teaching assistants.
+Over eight years later and we now have 443 children (two form entry from Year R-5), including a nursery of 52 children and many more staff.
 And we continue to grow.

-Our school motto describes our commitment to an active, inspiring and engaging learning environment on which all learning is planned and delivered.
-Children are encouraged to become independent learners, problem solvers, good communicators and a team player.
+DBCPS is a Growth Mindset school where all members of the community are encouraged to continually reflect and develop giving everyone the opportunity to succeed without fearing making a mistake.
+Children are encouraged to become independent, resilient learners, problem solvers, good communicators and a team player.
 Encouraging children to ask questions and being given the tools to find out supports the active learning we promote.
-In our first OFSTED we were judged as having an outstanding partnership with parents/carers.
-This relationship has been key to our success.